 When he’s not at the farm, Neal enjoys spending time with his wife Suzy and son Ty, and target shooting.

 Andrew Bernzott was raised in Connersville, Indiana.
 He completed his Bachelor’s of Agricultural Economics with a Minor in Farm Management in 2017 from Purdue University.
 After school, Andrew spent his first year as an associate operations manager on an Indiana farm before joining Rulon Enterprises in February of 2018.

-Outside of the farm, Andrew enjoys spending time with his fiancé, family and friends, shooting, and working with his hands.
+Outside of the farm, Andrew enjoys spending time with his wife, Lindsey, family and friends, shooting, and working with his hands.